githubixx/ansible-role-harden-linux/README.md

   - /home/your_user/.ssh/id_rsa.pub
 ```

-With `harden_linux_root_password` and `harden_linux_deploy_user_password` we specify the password for the `root` user and the `deploy` user.
+With `harden_linux_root_password` (optional as mentioned above) and `harden_linux_deploy_user_password` we specify the password for the `root` user and the `deploy` user.
 Ansible won't encrypt the password for you.
 How to create an encrypted password is described in the [Ansible FAQs](http://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-generate-encrypted-passwords-for-the-user-module).
 But as Ansible is installed anyways the most easiest way is probably the following command:

 ```bash
 ansible localhost -m debug -a "msg={{ 'mypassword' | password_hash('sha512', 'mysecretsalt') }}"